ratacat/slurp-ai/README.md

 | `SLURP_USE_HEADLESS`      | `true`          | Whether to use a headless browser (Puppeteer) for JS-rendered content    |
 | `SLURP_ENFORCE_BASE_PATH` | `true`          | Only follow links containing the base path of the starting URL           |
 | `SLURP_REMOVE_DUPLICATES` | `true`          | Attempt to remove duplicate content sections during compilation          |
+## Todo

+- Check default values without .env and see what happens.
+Probably could be better.
+- Allow slurp to accept multiple urls to account and compile different folders if necessary in a single call.
+- Keep a local registry of existing slurps.
+- Build a command for searching for a doc site based on string / version number instead of url.
+- Build command for auto searching all docs listed in package.json
+- Build a command for looking up exact code from an installed NPM package and converting the entire thing to function signatures to compile to a doc.
+- Add to an MCP server.

 | `SLURP_DELETE_PARTIALS`   | `true`          | Delete the intermediate `SLURP_OUTPUT_DIR` after successful compilation |

 *Note: The Brave Search API key mentioned in `.env.example` is **not** required for the direct URL scraping mode.*